septag/Junkyard/README.md

 For some general coding and styling rules see [Coding Standard](doc/misc/CodingStandard.md)

 ### Blog posts and design documents
 Design documents can be browsed offline locally.
-The [main page](doc/index.md.html) is under `doc` folder:
+The [main page](doc/index.md.html) is under `doc` folder.
+Just open the index html file in your browser after fetching the repo.
-- [**Introduction**](doc/junkyard-intro/index.md.html): It's just an introduction to design principles, goals and essential 3rdparty tools that I use.
-- [**Memory Basics**](doc/junkyard-memory-01/index.md.html): This covers basic memory allocation and design at the core level.
-It's an essential read if you want to make the best use of memory and understand the memory concepts behind the engine.
-- [**Relative Pointers**](doc/junkyard-relativeptr/index.md.html): A kind of a follow up to the memory basics.
-Covers the concept of *Relative Pointers* used in some parts of the engine, especially binary serialization.
-- [**Project Structure**](doc/junkyard-struct/index.md.html): Covers build structure and platform projects in more detail, directory structures and basic things you should know about adding modules and dependency checking between the modules.
-- [**Asset Manager**](doc/junkyard-assetman/index.md.html): Asset manager design goals and details on the internals.
-Also quite useful if someone wants to add a new asset type to the engine.

 ## Dependencies
 External dependencies are a pretty big deal imo, so I'm going to pay special attention to them.
 They are part of your code even if you don't write them yourself and they all play a big role in compile-times, maintenance, deployment and technical debt of your code.
 So I try to keep the dependencies small and to minimum.
 Most of the dependencies here are simple stb-style single-header C libs, but some just can't be as small and quick-to-compile as I want them to be (eg Physics/Audio/Baking/ShaderCompilers/etc), usually those ones are downloaded off the internet and not part of the repo.
 Anyway, here they are: